 Loading.
 Please Wait....

 Many clients with persistent or severe mental health disorders have difficulty expressing emotions.
-Art therapy is an excellent way to help clients identify, process, and express feelings in a way that improves social interactions.
+Art therapy for mental health is an excellent way to help clients identify, process, and express feelings in a way that improves social interactions.

 According to the International Journal of Nursing Sciences, "Art activities were linked not only to acknowledging and building new strengths and skills, making meaning of experiences, and personal growth but also the establishment of clinical diagnosis, symptom alleviation, and communication, whereby collaboration with near ones and health care professionals was fostered."
 Artist self-expression can improve the outcome of therapy and help clients increase self-awareness.

-Samarpan Recovery offers art therapy and other creative activities to treat clients with mental health disorders.
+Samarpan Recovery offers art therapy for mental health and other creative activities to treat clients with mental health disorders.

 The versatility of art makes it ideal for therapeutic support because it allows the client to use whatever medium or method makes them feel most comfortable.